Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_basics/modals/intro.md

 > [!WARNING]
 > Modals can not be sent when respoding to a modal.

-Once a user has submitted our modal we need to let everyone know what their favorite food is.
-We can start by hooking a task to the clients `ModalSubmitted` event.
+Once a user has submitted the modal, we need to let everyone know what their favorite food is.
+We can start by hooking a task to the client's `ModalSubmitted` event.
 ```cs
 _client.ModalSubmitted += async modal =>